rinz-tk/expense-tracker/README.md

 This eliminates the need for circular or duplicate settlements.

-## Building & Running the Backend
+## Building & Running the Application

-You can build and run the backend servers using the provided helper scripts.
+You can build and run the servers using the provided helper scripts.
+Both of these scripts also build the frontend.

 ### Rust Backend